egokt/kanuni/README.md

 - **Memory**: Conversation history and context
 - **Tools**: Available functions the LLM can call
 - **Output**: Specification for text or JSON responses

+Queries can be serialized to JSON strings for storage, transmission, or caching using `Kanuni.serializeQuery()` and restored with `Kanuni.deserializeQuery()`.

 ### Memory